10 Gut Health Questions for Hashimoto’s patients (or even if you don’t have Hashi’s)

 3. Do I have an enzyme deficiency which negatively effect my ability to break food down and thus get needed nutrients?

 It turns out that there can be genetic mutations or inherited conditions causing one to not break down food correctly, thus missing out on having healthy levels of key nutrients.
 For some with Hashimoto’s, this can promote their autoimmune issues.
 Digestive enzyme deficiencies, or the inability to use enzymes correctly or even activate them, are a common reason for the failure to break down food well.
 The Organic Acids Test (OAT) is one way to discover if you have this issue.
+Or a stool test can via prescription from your doctor.
 The symptoms of this problem can be silent, but one could see low nutrients in lab results, or excess gas, bloating or cramping, heartburn, pain, or even nausea.
 This is where the use of digestive enzymes can help, or consuming bitters before meals to help promote enzymes.
 Here’s a good article explaining both.